 The Health Care Assistant (HCA) will complete blood tests, blood pressure monitoring, Glucose Tolerance Tests, ECG’S, New Patient Health Checks, Health Checks and Weight monitoring.

-Dr S Clark and Dr Whitley offer a minor operations surgery for the removal of skin lesions and joint injections and Cryotherapy.
+Dr S Clark offers a minor operations surgery for the removal of skin lesions and joint injections and Cryotherapy.

 Please book an appointment to discuss with the doctor.